-Some of the planning studies described in section II (Corridor and Area Plans and Studies) of this UPWP may be funded with STBGP-U funds from the SKATS TIP or ODOT Transportation Growth Management (TGM) grants, or ODOT's state/federal funds.
-SKATS staff also use STBGP-U funds from the UPWP to support corridor and area plans and studies.
+Some of the planning studies described in section II (Corridor and Area Plans and Studies) of this UPWP may be funded with STBGP-U funds from the SKATS TIP, or grants from state's Transportation Growth Management (TGM), or other ODOT state or federal funds.
+SKATS staff also use STBGP-U funds designated in this UPWP to support corridor and area planning studies, primarily through staff participation on project committees and modeling services.